IgniteUI/help-topics/topics/02_Controls/igDataChart/00_Overview/~igDataChart_Overview.md

 ### Minimum requirements summary

 The `igDataChart` control is a jQuery UI widget and therefore depends on the jQuery and jQuery UI libraries.
 The Modernzr library is also used internally for detecting browser and device capabilities.
-The control uses several Ignite UI™ shared resources for functionality and data binding.
+The control uses several %%ProductName%%™ shared resources for functionality and data binding.
 References to these resources are needed nevertheless, in spite of pure jQuery or ASP.NET MVC helpers being used.
 The `Infragistics.Web.Mvc` assembly is required when the control is used in the context of ASP.NET MVC.

 ### Minimum requirements summary chart